 Touché.
 I had no way of defending myself; I have had a food blog for three years and not one of my Japanese recipes is about ramen.
-Ben wrote a fun piece about ramen bowl noodles, which has gotten a lot of attention, but that wasn’t enough to convince me to cook a recipe.
-Even America is developing an obsession with ramen these days so finally I decided it was time to put on my Hello Kitty apron (you end up with a lot of cute things if your mom is Japanese), march right into the kitchen and get cooking noodle soup style.
+Ben wrote a fun piece about ramen bowl noodles which has gotten a lot of attention, but that wasn’t enough to convince me to create a ramen recipe.
+Even America is developing an obsession with ramen these days so finally I decided it was time to put on my Hello Kitty apron (you end up with a lot of cute things when your mom is Japanese), march right into the kitchen and get cooking noodle soup style!

 And so without further ado I present to you: The miso ramen.
 Watch this quick video on how to make Miso Ramen or follow my step by step recipe photos below.
 Making miso ramen is EASY!